brunoluiz/bbb-preempt-rt-kernel-patch/README.md

 How it works?
 -------------
-You only have to run ```sudo ./build-patch-deploy.sh /dev/sdb``` changing /dev/sdb with the desired device
+You only have to run ```sudo ./bbb-patch.sh start /dev/sdb``` changing /dev/sdb with the desired device

 Workflow
 --------
-The build-patch-deploy script will:
+The bbb-patch script will:

 1. Download linux kernel 3.12 and debian image (requeriments.sh)
 2. Apply OSADL patches (enabling PREEMPT RT) at Linux Source (osadl-patch.sh)